petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/live-chat-for-liferay-paas.md

 Once you send your message, your position in the live chat queue is shown.
 The widget updates when a Support staff member joins and responds to your chat.

-You can also review previous chat messages afterward by clicking *View My Tickets* at [Help Center](https://help.liferay.com), the same way you can review Support tickets.
+You can also review previous chat messages by clicking *View My Tickets* at [Help Center](https://help.liferay.com), the same way you can review Support tickets.

 ## Availability